SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We can also represents observations.
+We can also visualize the observations by directly plotting the points, leading to a strip chart.

 ```R
 ggplot(lincoln_weather, aes(x = `Month`, y = `Mean Temperature [F]`)) +